-In the game $\Gamma$, each player chooses her contribution $\lambda_i$ to minimize her cost.
-A Nash equilibrium (in pure strategy) is a strategy profile $\lambdabeq$ satisfying

-From \eqref{eq.potential}, we see that (as for any potential game) the set of Nash equilibria coincides with the set of local minima of function $\Phi$.
+Therefore, $\Gamma$ is a potential game with potential function $\Phi$.
+From \eqref{eq.potential}, we see that (as for any convex potential game) the set of Nash equilibria coincides with the set of local minima of function $\Phi$.

-First note that there may exist Nash equilibria $\lambdabeq$ for which $f(\lambdabeq)=\infty$.
+Note that there may exist Nash equilibria $\lambdabeq$ for which $f(\lambdabeq)=\infty$.
 For instance, if $\ndim\ge2$, $\lambdabeq = 0$ is a Nash equilibrium.
-Indeed, in that case, no individual has an incentive to deviate since a single $\lambda_i>0$ still yields a non-invertible precision matrix $A(\lambdab)$.
-In fact, any profile $\lambdab$ for which $A(\lambdab)$ is non-invertible, and remains so under unilateral deviations, constitutes an equilibrium.
+Indeed, in that case, no agent has an incentive to deviate since a single $\lambda_i>0$ still yields a non-invertible precision matrix $A(\lambdab)$.
+In fact, any profile $\lambdab$ for which $A(\lambdab)$ is non-invertible, and remains so under unilateral deviations, is an equilibrium.
 We call such Nash equilibria (at which the estimation cost is infinite) \emph{trivial}.
-Existence of trivial equilibria can be avoided in practice using slight model adjustments.
-For instance, one can impose a finite upper bound on the variance $\sigma_i$ of an individual $i$ (or, equivalently, a positive lower bound on $\lambda_i$).
-Alternatively, the existence of $d$ non-strategic individuals whose feature vectors span $\R^d$ is also sufficient to enforce a finite covariance at all $\lambdab$ across strategic individuals.
+Existence of trivial equilibria can be avoided using slight model adjustments: for instance, one can alter the game definition to disallow infinite variances.
+Alternatively, the existence of $d$ non-strategic agents whose feature vectors span $\R^d$ is also sufficient to enforce a finite covariance at all $\lambdab$ across strategic agents.

 In the remainder, we focus on the more interesting \emph{non-trivial} equilibria.
-Using the potential game structure of $\Gamma$, we derive the following result. \begin{theorem} There exists a unique non-trivial equilibrium of the game $\Gamma$. \end{theorem} \begin{proof} Recall that the set of Nash equilibria coincides with the set of local minima of function $\Phi$.
-To conclude the proof, we show that there exists a unique local minimum $\lambdab$ of $\Phi$ in the effective domain of $f$.
+Using the potential game structure of $\Gamma$, we derive the following result. \begin{theorem} Under Assumptions \ref{privacyassumption} and \ref{estimationassumption}, there exists a unique non-trivial equilibrium of the game $\Gamma$. \end{theorem}